Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/reference/glossary/network-terms.md

 ## Transmission Control Protocol (TCP)

-Transmission Control Protocol (TCP) is a connection-oriented communications protocol that facilitates the exchange of messages between computing devices in a network.
-It is the most common protocol in networks that use the Internet Protocol (IP); together they're sometimes referred to as TCP/IP.
+Transmission Control Protocol (TCP) is a connection-oriented communications protocol that facilitates the exchange of messages between computing devices in a network. it's the most common protocol in networks that use the Internet Protocol (IP); together they're sometimes referred to as TCP/IP.

 TCP takes messages from an application/server and divides them into packets, which can then be forwarded by the devices in the network – switches, routers, security gateways – to the destination.
 TCP numbers each packet and reassembles them before handing them off to the application/server recipient.
-Because it is connection-oriented, it ensures a connection is established and maintained until the exchange between the application/servers sending and receiving the message is complete.
+Because it's connection-oriented, it ensures a connection is established and maintained until the exchange between the application/servers sending and receiving the message is complete.

 ## User Datagram Protocol (UDP)